-One of the few bright spots in the past 10 months is that families have been spending more time exploring —and newly appreciating — their town, their nearest suburb city, their region.
+One of the few bright spots in the past 10 months is that families have been spending more time exploring —and newly appreciating — their hometown, their nearest city, their region.

 The Christmas season is another great opportunity to discover nearby gems you might not know about or have forgotten.